Balance Druid Best Covenants, Soulbinds, and Conduits — Dragonflight 10.2.5

 - Nadjia the Mistblade is the best pure single-target Soulbind with three Potency

-Conduits and a powerful buff combinaton in
+Conduits and a powerful buff combinaton in Thrill Seeker and the

-Thrill Seeker and the eventual
+eventual Thrill Seeker and the

+eventual Fatal Flaw.
 Fatal Flaw.

 - Theotar the Mad Duke is a bit more well-rounded but its main attraction,

-Soothing Shade, does require you to remain relatively stationary to maintain the Mastery buff.
-As an added bonus, you can get a permanent stat boost of your choice with the final node on his tree.
+maintain the Mastery buff.
+As an added bonus, you can get a permanent stat boost

 - General Draven can still be competitive with the other options but does

 require you to fill out his whole Soulbind.
-Even still,
+Even still, Built for War

-Built for War requires you to maintain above 50% Health or you lose uptime.
-You then need to wait 12 seconds to fully restack the Intellect buff.
+requires you to maintain above 50% Health or you lose uptime.
+You then need to

 Night Fae Soulbinds